Compliance Services

 Even if you don’t do any business in or have any customers from California, you may want to look to your own state regulations on data privacy and protection.
 Every year, more states and industries are rolling out standard data privacy and protection regulations.

 For companies who are required to become compliant with the rules set by the CCPA, you may be asking yourself ”what is CCPA compliance?”
 It’s important that every business knows exactly what is required of it.
-Here is a quick rundown of what CCPA compliance looks like for SMBs:
+Below is a quick rundown of what CCPA compliance looks like:

 The CCPA isn’t the only privacy-focused law in California.
 In 2003, the California Online Privacy Protection Act (CalOPPA) was passed.
 It was the first state law in the US to require that commercial websites collecting personal information post a California-specific privacy policy that must include certain content.